metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 In amplicon sequencing experiments, a sequence may be observed many times.
 The {{< obi obiuniq >}} command can be used to dereplicate strictly identical sequences.
 The number of strictly identical sequence reads merged into a single sequence record is stored in the `count` annotation tag of that sequence record.
 It is common to filter out sequences that are too rare or too abundant, depending on the purpose of the experiment.
 There are two ways to select sequence records based on this `count` tag.

 - the `--min-count` or `-c` options, followed by a numeric argument, select sequence records with a `count` greater than or equal to that argument.
-- The `--max-count` or `-c` options, followed by a numeric argument, select sequence records with a `count` less than or equal to that argument.
+- The `--max-count` or `-C` options, followed by a numeric argument, select sequence records with a `count` less than or equal to that argument.

 > [!NOTICE]
 > If the `count` tag is missing from a data set, it is assumed to be equal to *1*.